Meet The Team

 Veteran Support Centre Manager

 Sean brings first-hand knowledge, understanding and empathy to the centre and is passionate about supporting other veterans and anyone with connections to the military who may require company and support.
 Sean has a wealth of ideas to improve the centre’s services further and to generate greater interest in the site so it can help more people.
-One feature Sean would like to see implemented is the running of regular art groups, exhibitions, and promotions to help create interest.
+Sean believes in engaging with the community and working within a supportive local network, which he feels can only benefit all involved.
+He is very keen on building relationships within the county enabling the support centre to offer layered assistance to those needing it.

 Tracy Ricketts